lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 Steps:
 1. Create diffuse material class which must at least:
 * Provide constructor accepting albedo - color (r,g,b)
-* Function `scatter()` which accepts ray and intersection context and calculates scattered ray direction and color.
+* Provide function `scatter()` which accepts ray and intersection context and calculates scattered ray direction and color.
 2. Create specular material class which must at least:
 * Provide constructor accepting reflectance - color (r,g,b)
-* Function `scatter()` which accepts ray and intersection context and calculates scattered ray direction and color.
+* Provide function `scatter()` which accepts ray and intersection context and calculates scattered ray direction and color.
 3. Extend Sphere class with material variable.
+4. Use material information to compute color when ray intersects the sphere object.
-4. Define recursion limit.
+5. Define recursion limit.
-5. Assign diffuse material with different colors and specular material with different color to spheres in 3D scene.
+6. Assign diffuse material with different colors and specular material with different color to spheres in 3D scene.
-3. Render images with 1, 2, 4, 8 and 16 recursion limit.
+7. Render images with 1, 2, 4, 8 and 16 recursion limit.
+Store images and document steps.

 Help:
 * https://raytracing.github.io/books/RayTracingInOneWeekend.html, chapter 8: Diffuse Materials